devp12345/devs-images-backend-challenge/README.md

-# Devs Images: Shopify Backend Challenge Submission
+# Devs Images: Shopify Developer Challenge Submission
 ## Scope

 The inspiration for this was an online image store, where customers can purchase images/wallpapers from me and select people (admins)